-These limited express trains, Kamui and Lilac connect Sapporo (札幌) and Asahikawa (旭川).
-Kamui and Lilac run on exactly same segment.
+These limited express trains, Kamui and Lilac connect Sapporo and Asahikawa.
+Kamui and Lilac run on exactly same route.
 The only difference is accommodation.
-Only Lilac has Green seat and Kamui does not.
+Lilac has Green seat and Kamui does not.
 But the reserved ordinary seat of Kamui is called “U seat”.
-It has better seat with some equipment.
-But it is a sort of Reserved Ordinary seat.
-So even Japan Rail Pass Ordinary can be used to take this seat.
+It offers a better seat with some extra equipments.
+But it is a sort of a reserved ordinary seat, so JR Pass Ordinary covers this seat.

 Kamui and Lilac connect Asahikawa and Sapporo in 1 hour and 25 minutes.
-These trains run almost every 30 minutes for daytime and operated 24 round trips a day.
+These trains run almost every 30 minutes in daytime and operated 24 round trips a day.

-Please see the timetable in the link below.
+You can find the timetable of the major trains in Hokkaido in the link below.

 View Super Kamui in a larger map

-As I mentioned, reserved Ordinary seat on Kamui is called “U seat”.
-Kamui does not have any Green seat, but this “u seat” is more spacious than Non reserved Ordinary class.
-Of course you can take this seat without extra charge by an Japan Rail Pass Ordinary.
-U seat also have the power outlet.
-So you can charge your digital device.
+As I mentioned, a reserved ordinary seat on Kamui is called “U seat”.
+Kamui does not have any Green seat, but this “u seat” is more spacious than non reserved ordinary class.
+Of course you can take this seat without any extra charges on the JR Pass ordinary.
+U seat also offers a power outlet.
+You can charge your small device.

-Lilac has Green seat, reserved ordinary seat and non reserved ordinary seat.
+Lilac has Green class seat, reserved ordinary seat and non reserved ordinary seat.
 Reserved seat of Lilac is not called U seat because both reserved and non reserved have same type of accommodation.
-But only reserved seat on car #1 equips power outlet.
+But reserved seats on car #1 have a power outlet.

 *Sonic Rail Garden has copyright for all images of accommodations below.